Tyson Foods Inc

 Coverage of water quality risk assessment

-The company discloses the regions where it found its facilities were at high-risk only for its US operations.
+The company discloses the regions where its facilities were at high risk only for its US operations.
 The company mentions it is currently gathering the data for its international operations.

 Transparency and disclosure of water quality indicators